 Retention remains one of Mountview's strengths for all students.
-For instance, 100% of BA Performance Actor Musicianship and BA Performance Acting students, as well as 92% of BA Performance Musical Theatre students from the 2017-18 intake graduated in 2019-20.
+For instance, the average retention rate for all courses in 2021-22 was 100%.
 There is no trend of withdrawal or intercalation decisions being made amongst underrepresented groups.
 The intensive nature of the training that Mountview provides places a significant focus on collective learning as an ensemble and this very supportive method of delivery contributes to our extremely high student retention rates.